The Perfect World with Big Dogs

 - Visited Veterinarian numerous times for weight check and socialization.
 Separate visits to Veterinarian for wellness and immunizations.

-- Adventure to the Bookstore – Half Price Books is my go to favorite!
+- Puppy socialization at the bookstore – Half Price Books is my go to favorite!
 They have biscuits behind the counter and are very dog friendly!

 - Destroyed our budget eating out.
 Numerous restaurant patios are dog-friendly.
 We are lucky to live in Arizona where the weather is conducive most of the year to sit outside and eat.
 We sit close to the entrance to increase the number of people we see and speak to.